wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 ## Basic Authentication

-The `BasicAuthenticationHandler` has also been improved to handle authentication when the username has the organization domain(id) appended.
+The `BasicAuthenticationHandler` has been improved to handle authentication when the username has the organization domain(id) appended.

 Run the cURL command given below to get the organization list.